-The Project reached the prediction made in last year's report and went over 3000 total requests for assistance (RFA's) since its inception by the close of AY 2015.
-By the end of the year the Project had received 2,533 total requests for assistance.
+By December 2016, the project had more than 2,900 requests for assistance.
 This meant that the project had again surpassed 500 new RFA's in a fiscal year, just as it had done in 2014.
 Due to the total number of RFA's the project is receiving between 50 and 60 pieces of mail each month.
 As a result the Project has continued to work on ways to streamline the intake process while maximizing the resources available to meet intake needs.
 For example, the project is continuing to work on setting up a web based "status-website."
 The website will allow "prospective clients" (persons who have submitted a questionnaire) to review the status of their case directly on-line, which should reduce incoming mail requests for status updates.

 In terms of maximizing resources the Project has been able to boost the number of ECI - Innocence Project Administrative students from two to three per semester.
 These administrative students are law students who are employed part-time through the ECI and paid by the law school.
 As opposed to regular Project students, these students work only on the administrative side of the Project, handling intake and responding to inmate letters.

 The students provide 10 hours each per week during the fall and spring semesters, and 20 hours per week during the summer.
 The Project also continued its collaboration with the San Jacinto County College Paralegal Program (SJCCPP).
 First started in 2014, the collaboration takes advantage of the SJCCPP's requirement that students provide 240 volunteer hours as part of their paralegal certification process.
-We had one

-SJCCPP trainee paralegal student during the fall and spring.
+TMSLIP had one SJCCPP trainee paralegal student during the fall and spring.
 The Project was also able to attract a number of other volunteers specifically for administrative assistance including 2 non-law students who worked actively on administrative tasks in the fall and spring and one during the summer.

-The Project received 509 new RFA's received during fiscal 2015.
+The Project received 509 new RFA's during fiscal year 2015.
 During the same period 223 cases were screened and 183 cases were rejected after initial screening.